neuefische/web-exercises/sessions/react-component-testing/scorekeeper/README.md

 Your task is to run `npm run test`, write the test implementations and make the tests pass.

-> 💡 Note that, at the beginning, all tests passes (except the two in `HistoryEntry`) because the testing blocks are empty.
+> 💡 Note that, at the beginning, all tests passes (except the two in `HistoryEntry` which are currently skipped) because the testing blocks are empty.
 This will change while you are implementing the test.

-#### HistoryEntry

-Before writing your first component test, your task is to read and understand existing tests.
-Afterwards you should be able to fix the bug in the tested component.

-Check the [`HistoryEntry.test.js`](components/HistoryEntry/HistoryEntry.test.js), it offers two test cases with their acceptance criteria:

-- "renders name of game and 'show score' button only"
-- "renders player names and scores after button click"

-Run `npm run test`; you will notice that both tests fail.
-Read the error message carefully and fix the bug in [`HistoryEntry/index.js`](components/HistoryEntry/index.js) so that the test passes again.
-(The tests are correct, but there is something wrong with the component)

-Congratulations, you have fixed your first bug according to a failing test! 🎉

 #### Navigation